jeremyzyang/jeremyzyang.github.io/index.md

 layout: default
 ---

-My research focuses on combining machine learning and causal inference (both experimental and observational) to optimize marketing decisions.
+My current research focuses on combining machine learning and causal inference (both experimental and observational) to optimize marketing decisions.
+I'm fortunate to be supervised by Sinan Aral, Dean Eckles and Juanjuan Zhang.

 Text can be **bold**, _italic_, or ~~strikethrough~~.